mdolab/adflow/doc/performance.rst

-.. _sumb_performance:
+.. _adflow_performance:

 Performance
 ===========

-This section is intended to give a rough measure of the performance that users may expect from SUmb.
+This section is intended to give a rough measure of the performance that users may expect from ADflow.
 It is intended to give users some indication if their simulation is performing as well as it should be.